Folke Bernadotte: Investigation

+In the wake of universal condemnation of the killing, Israeli Prime Minister David Ben-Gurion moved to shut down Zionist paramilitary groups like the Lehi and the Irgun permanently.
+These groups were publicly discredited and disavowed, their members were forcibly disarmed, and many were arrested.

 Yellin-Mor and another Lehi member, Mattityahu Shmulevitz, were charged with belonging to a terrorist organization.
 They were found guilty but immediately released and pardoned.
 Yellin-Mor had meanwhile been elected to the first Knesset.
 Betty Knut-Lazarus, a Lehi militant, and the granddaughter of composer Alexander Scriabin, was also imprisoned for being allegedly involved in the killing, before being subsequently released.

 Years later, Cohen's role was uncovered by David Ben-Gurion's biographer Michael Bar Zohar, while Cohen was working as Ben-Gurion's personal bodyguard.
 The first public admission of Lehi's role in the killing was made on the anniversary of the assassination in 1977.
 The statute of limitations for the murder had expired in 1971.
 In 1988, two years after Cohen's death, Zettler and Makover publicly confessed their role in the assassination and confirmed that Cohen had killed Bernadotte.
+In the late 1960s, Israeli journalist Baruch Nadel published a book in which he also claimed to have taken part in planning the murder.